 There are two ways thrombolytic agents can be given: systemic administration through a peripheral IV or local release by a catheter after navigating to the site of the clot.
 Thrombolytic or fibrinolytic agents are often referred to as plasminogen activators.
 All of the available thrombolytic agents are serine proteases that cleave plasminogen into active plasmin.
 Currently, available thrombolytic agents include the following:

 Alteplase is the recombinant plasminogen activator and identical to native tPA, which is more fibrinspecific with a plasma halflife of 46 minutes.
 It is the most often used fibrinolytic in the treatment of acute cardiovascular events (STEMI), pulmonary embolism(PE), and acute ischemic stroke(AIS).
-By theory, alteplase should only be active on the surface of a fibrin clot.
-In reality, however, systemic fibrinolysis, thus a substantial amount of circulating fibrin degradation products, has observed with a moderate risk of bleeding.
+Theoretically, alteplase should only be active on the surface of a fibrin clot.
+However, in reality, it exhibits systemic fibrinolysis; thus, a substantial amount of circulating fibrin degradation products has been observed with a moderate risk of bleeding.
 Alteplase is not antigenic and, therefore, seldom associated with any allergic manifestations.

 It is a second generation recombinant plasminogen activator that works more rapidly with lower bleeding tendency than the first generation agent alteplase.
-It's weaker binding with fibrin than native tPA does, allows more free diffusion through the clot rather than binding only to the surface as tPA does.
-Additionally, reteplase does not show competitive inhibition of plasminogen, therefore allows plasminogen to transform into clotdissolving plasmin.
+It demonstrates weaker binding with fibrin than native tPA does, allows more free diffusion through the clot rather than binding only to the surface as tPA does.
+Additionally, reteplase does not show competitive inhibition of plasminogen, therefore allows plasminogen to transform into clot dissolving plasmin.
 These characteristics, in sum, explain its faster clot resolution than other agents.
-FDA approved reteplase administration two boluses of 10U in 30 minutes apart for AMI management.
-Each of these bolus administered over 2 minutes.
+The FDA approved reteplase administration of two boluses of 10U 30 minutes apart for AMI management.
+Each of these boluses is administered over 2 minutes.
 Like alteplase, reteplase can be readministered when necessary and is not antigenic.

 Urokinase has been used most often for occluded catheters and peripheral vascular thrombus.
 It is considered a physiologic thrombolytic that usually produced by renal parenchyma, thus purified from human urine.
 However, recombinant urokinase is also commercially available.
 In contrast to streptokinase, urokinase directly cleaves plasminogen into plasmin.
 Its low antigenicity allows repeated dosing without antigenic problems.